Get insider access

 2. Best Upper Mid-Range HP Printer

-If you want something cheaper than the HP Color LaserJet Pro MFP M283fdw, check out the HP OfficeJet Pro 9135e, a feature-rich inkjet all-in-one designed for small and home offices.
+If you'd prefer an inkjet model, check out the HP OfficeJet Pro 9135e, a feature-rich inkjet all-in-one designed for small and home offices.
 It has a sturdy build, a large, touch-sensitive display, and wide connectivity options, including Ethernet.
 There's an ADF-equipped scanner with automatic duplex scanning, although it's on the slower side, as it only processes up to six pages per minute.
-The scanner's lid hinges are extendable, making it easier to close the lid over thicker items like textbooks and magazines.
+The scanner's lid hinges are extendable, making it easier to close the lid over thicker items like textbooks and magazines when using the flatbed.
+Printing-wise, this model produces sharp documents.
+Its print speed isn't as impressive as the HP Color LaserJet Pro MFP M283fdw, but it's still good at 23 black and 15 color pages per minute.

-Printing-wise, this model produces beautiful documents.
-Its print speed isn't as impressive as the model above, but it is still good at 23 black and 15 color pages per minute.
-As for photo printing, although it's better than laser printers, it still isn't that great because its limited color range and low print resolution result in a significant loss of fine details.
-Its cost-per-print is outstanding, as the ink cartridges yield a large number of prints and are relatively cheap.
-It also comes with three months of free ink through HP's ink subscription service.
+While the photo printing quality is better than that of laser printers, it still isn't great because its limited color range and low print resolution result in a significant loss of fine details.
+Its cost-per-print is outstanding, though; the ink cartridges yield a large number of prints and are relatively cheap.
+It also comes with three months of free ink when you set up the printer with HP+, HP's 'smart' platform, which includes Instant Ink and their ink subscription service.
 However, subscribing to the service will block you from using third-party cartridges in the future, even if you cancel your subscription.
-Also, the printer must have a continuous internet connection to function.
+Also, the printer needs a continuous internet connection to function, should you choose to set up the printer with HP+, even when using a wired USB connection.
+See HP's FAQ page to learn more.

 3. Best Mid-Range HP Printer

+It's a sturdily built printer with a user-friendly touch-sensitive display and plenty of connectivity options, including USB, Wi-Fi, and Ethernet.
+It produces exceptionally sharp black and color documents; it's just a little slow, as it only prints up to 10 black or six color pages per minute.
+For photo printing, printed pictures look detailed but muted because the printer has a narrow color range.
 Unfortunately, the ink cartridges are only good for about 240 black and 270 color prints, meaning you'll have to replace them regularly.
 The cost-per-print is still low, though, as the cartridges are inexpensive.
 The scanner produces good quality scans; however, it's rather slow, as it only scans three pages per minute through the automatic feeder and doesn't support duplex scanning.

 4. Best Budget HP Printer